Outcome-Oriented Predictive Process Monitoring: Review and Benchmark: Benchmark

-We can see from Figure \ref{fig:results_selected_xgboost_1} that in several cases (e.g., bpic2011 and bpic2015 datasets, bpic2012\_1, sepsis\_2), all the methods achieve a similar AUC on shorter prefixes, but then quickly grow apart as the size of the prefix increases.
-In particular, the aggregation encoding seems to be able to carry along relevant information from the earlier prefixes, while the last state encoding entails more limited information that is often insufficient for making accurate predictions.
-The index-based encoding, although lossless, does not outperform the lossy encoding schemes.
-In fact, in several cases (e.g., in \emph{bpic2012\_1}, \emph{bpic2012\_3}, \emph{hospital\_2}, \emph{sepsis\_2}, \emph{traffic}) it performs even worse than the last state encoding.
+We can also observe that the index-based encoding, although lossless, in general does not outperform the lossy encoding schemes, reaching the highest overall AUC only in 4 datasets: \emph{bpic2012\_2}, \emph{bpic2017\_3}, \emph{sepsis\_3}, and \emph{traffic}.
+In these logs the number of levels in dynamic categorical attributes is not very high (see Table~\ref{table:dataset_stats}), which helps to keep the size of the feature vector in reasonable bounds.
+Still, even in these cases the difference in AUC compared to the other methods (such as prefix\_agg) is marginal.
+In fact, in some datasets (e.g., \emph{hospital\_2} and \emph{sepsis\_2}) index-based encoding performs even worse than the last state encoding.
 This suggests that in the given datasets, the order of events is not as relevant for determining the final outcome of the case.
 Instead, combining the knowledge from all events performed so far provides much more signal.
-Alternatively, it may be that the order of events (i.e., the control-flow) does matter in some cases, but the classifiers considered in this study (including XGBoost) are not able to infer high-level control-flow features by itself, which would explain why we see that even the simple aggregation-based methods outperform index-based encoding.
+Alternatively, it may be that the order of events (i.e., the control-flow) does matter in some cases, but the classifiers considered in this study (including XGBoost) are not able to infer high-level control-flow features by themselves, which would explain why we see that even the simple aggregation-based methods outperform index-based encoding.
 This phenomenon deserves a separate in-depth study.